davidjsanders/python_cowbull_game/README.md

 ## Game class
 A Game provides an object representing a cowbull game.
-The game object tracks the DigitWord secret, the guesses, and success or failure.
+The game object tracks the DigitWord secret, the guesses_allowed, and success or failure.
 Persistence is handled by passing the Game object back and forth as a JSON string, as an external caller is expected to provide the persistence layer.